lv042/Weather-Wizard/docs/research.md

 ## For whom is this research relevant?

-This researchs target audience are developers who wish to create high-performance, scalable, and concurrent applications.
+This researches target audience are developers who want to create high-performance, scalable, and concurrent applications.
 Golang is especially well-suited for developing microservices, APIs, and web servers.
 Because of its simplicity and speed, it is also a popular choice for building DevOps tools like as continuous integration and deployment (CI/CD) systems.

 ## What are methods and sources to research this question?